CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

             - Click ‘Apply.’
         </div>
         </details>
-    12. CompuTec AppEngine address.
+    13. CompuTec AppEngine address: Enter the CompuTec AppEngine Address.
-    13. Company-Specific Configuration Options
+    14. Company-Specific Configuration Options:
     For each company on the server, right-click a company row to access additional configuration options
         1. **Install WMS Objects** - Select this option to install the CompuTec WMS objects (tables, fields) needed for the application to function correctly in the database. **This step must be completed before starting to use CompuTec WMS**.
 Click the option, enter the database credentials, and begin the installation process.
 Note: The process may vary slightly for new databases on HANA.
 For more details, check [here](../../../faq/faqs.md#cannot-install-computec-wms-objects-to-a-database).
         2. **Open Custom Config** - It leads to [Custom Configuration options](../../custom-configuration/overview.md).